awsdocs/amazon-comprehend-developer-guide/doc_source/create-custom-classifier-console.md

-# Creating a Custom Classifier \(Console\)<a name="getting-started-console-classifier"></a>
+# Train custom classifiers \(console\)<a name="create-custom-classifier-console"></a>

-Create a custom document classifier to identify the categories of a set of documents\.
+You can create and train a custom classifier using the console, and then use the custom classifier to analyze your documents\.

-To train the classifier, you need a set of training documents\.
+To train a custom classifier, you need a set of training documents\.
 You label these documents with the categories that you want the document classifier to recognize\.
-For more information on these training documents, see [Custom Classification](how-document-classification.md)\.
+For more information about these training documents, see [Custom classification](how-document-classification.md)\.

-**To train a document classifier**
+**To create and train a document classifier**

 1. Sign in to the AWS Management Console and open the [Amazon Comprehend console\.](https://console.aws.amazon.com/comprehend/home?region=us-east-1#api-explorer:)